 These all-in-one outdoor kitchen islands come in all shapes and sizes—from something as basic as a simple grill and storage cabinet, to a fully equipped kitchen with multiple grills or ovens, refrigerator, sink, storage cabinets, and seating area.

-Some of the more expensive options can include roofing for shade, special lighting for entertaining at night, and even a media center with a TV.
+Some of the more expensive options can include roofing for shade, special lighting for entertaining at night, and even a media center with an outdoor TV.

 When choosing one of these grill island kits (sometimes called “bbq island kits”) start by looking at the grill as the main component.
 Make sure it's large enough and has enough burners for your entertainment needs.

 Be sure to check the options for fueling your grill.
 Will it require you run a natural gas line to the grill?
 Or, is there an option to use propane tanks, freeing up the possibilities for where you build your kitchen?